 - The Marine Institute places the highest priority on promoting and preserving the health and safety of employees.

-- Staff and Board Members will adhere to all Marine Institute policies relating to the work environment including policies relating to Bullying and Harassment.
+- Staff and Board Members will adhere to all Marine Institute policies relating to the work environment including policies relating to Equality and Diversity and Bullying and Harassment.

 - The Institute will circulate the Code of Conduct and a policy document on disclosure of interests to all Board members, management and employees for their retention.